 Founded in 2010, San Bruno, California and Chennai-based Freshdesk has now rebranded itself as Freshworks.
 This move comes after it expanded its portfolio to offer IT services management software Freshservice, CRM software Freshsales, call center software Freshcaller, applicant tracking software Freshteam for recruiters, customer messaging software Freshchat, and conversion optimization suite Freshmarketer.

-The expansion in offerings is a result of its acquisition spree over the past three years including cloud-based video collaboration platform 1CLICK.io, online social discovery platform Frilp, n-app customer support offering Konotor, online collaboration platform Framebench, Airwoot for its AI capbilities, and social chat platform Chatimity.
+The expansion in offerings is a result of its acquisition spree over the past three years including cloud-based video collaboration platform 1CLICK.io, online social discovery platform Frilp, app customer support offering Konotor, online collaboration platform Framebench, Airwoot for its AI capabilities, and social chat platform Chatimity.
 Read our previous article India’s Most Important SaaS Venture: Strategic Options Ahead of Freshdesk for more details on these acquisitions.

 Marketing software provider Zarget and chatbot platform Joe Hukum are its most recent acquisitions.